 I wanted an easy way to prepare a beautiful batch of rhubarb and so came up with this rhubarb slab pie.
 As easy as it is delicious, this is a recipe you’ll come back to time and again!

 For some reason pies seem like a lot of work.
 Everything from making pastry to preparing that filling seem so labour intensive.

-But not so if you use pre-made pie pastry and choose the easiest fruit to work with.
+But not so if you use pre-made pie pastry and choose an easy fruit to work with.
 Also, making your pie into a slab pie helps a lot.

 Less work, more pie.
-It’s a win-win situation.
+It’s a win-win.
 However, if you feel like spending some quality time in the kitchen I’ve got the flakiest and the tastiest (read comments under the post) pie crust recipe posted.

-Rhubarb and I go way back, we are both Russian in origin, therefore I favour it in my kitchen quite a lot.
-I even baked the most traditional Russian cake Sharlotka and instead of using apples, I used rhubarb.
+Rhubarb and I go way back so it’s something I have in my kitchen quite a lot.
+I even baked a traditional Russian cake Sharlotka and instead of using apples, I used rhubarb.

 The lengthy pie making task I was avoiding for a few weeks was done in no time, 20 minutes to be exact-from the beginning to the end, not counting the oven time.